symfony/symfony-docs/reference/constraints/GreaterThan.rst

 **type**: ``string`` **default**: ``This value should be greater than {{ compared_value }}``

-This is the message that will be shown if the value is not equal.
+This is the message that will be shown if the value is not greather than the comparison value.